 Ebikes are usually regulated by class.
 Ebikes come in three different classes.
 Class 1 ebikes come with pedal assist only and have a max speed of 20 mph.
 Class 2 ebikes come with a throttle that can operate independently from the pedals.
 They also have a max speed of 20 mph.
 Class 2 ebikes can also have a pedal assist system.
 Class 3 ebikes have a higher max speed of 28 mph.
 They can have pedal assist, a throttle, or both.
 When the bike reaches its top speed, the power automatically reduces to zero.
 At that point, you can only pedal.

-In some places, ebikes are regulated by motor size as well.
+In some places, electric bikes are regulated by motor size as well.
 For example, in many countries, the maximum motor size is 250 watts.
 In other places, 500-1200+ watt motors are allowed.

 A class 1 pedal assist ebike with a 250 watt motor is legal in most parts of the world.
 These bikes are often treated like regular bicycles.
 You can ride them anywhere that bicycles are permitted in most cases.
 This includes bike paths.